alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-21-is-enjoining-maruf-forbid-munkar-a-right-for-muslims-or-the-authorities.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Is enjoining Ma'ruf and forbidding Munkar by the hand is a right for all Muslims or is it just confined to those in authority and their deputies?"
+title: Is enjoining Ma'ruf and forbidding Munkar by the hand is a right for all Muslims or is it just confined to those in authority and their deputies?
-hijri: "Dhul-Qa'dah 30, 1441 AH"
+hijri: '1441-11-30'
-source: "Fatawa Al-Shaykh Ibn Baz 8/207, question 8"
+source: Fatawa Al-Shaykh Ibn Baz 8/207, question 8
-category: [rulership]
+category:
+- rulership
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 translation: false
-summary: "Correcting the wrong is a right for all Muslims according to their ability.
-However, changing by the hand must be based on ability that will not result in greater corruption or evil."
+summary: Correcting the wrong is a right for all Muslims according to their ability.
+  However, changing by the hand must be based on ability that will not result in greater corruption or evil.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: